NetXMS

 • Customizable dashboards and reports

-• Scalability and high-performance capabilities
+• Alerting and notification capabilities

 Installation Guide